 Bruton said his team is still learning who they are and building a strong base.

-Both the Spartan men's and women's teams are back in action at the Bill Buxton Invitational at Simpson College on Friday, Aug.
+Both the Spartan men and women are back in action at the Bill Buxton Invitational at Simpson College on Friday, Aug.
 31, in Indianola.